-I sell Mexican Silver jewellery and I love making beautiful things - especially knitting, crochet & quilting.
+I sell Mexican Silver jewellery and I love making beautiful things - especially knitting, crochet, quilting and craft making.

 I've been pretty much glued to a computer since my early days at school.
 I wrote my first code in Fortran and Pascal, before going on to complete a degree in Electronic Engineering.

 Back in the mid 90's, I picked up Issue #1 of Internet magazine, and quickly enrolled onto the UK's very first electronic publishing course, which was offered in Hoxton in East London.
 I hand-coded my first HTML, created my first hyperlink, and learned about Photoshop, animated gifs and image maps.

 In 1996 I joined the Guardian New Media Lab and built websites such as 'Shiftcontrol' (which pushed the boundaries of 'tables'), Eurosoccer.com (for the Euro 96 footie tournament), the Orange Prize for Fiction (developed only by women) and a website overnight following the death of Diana, Princess of Wales on 31 August 1997.

 I helped launch Expedia UK - www.expedia.co.uk, which was then part of Microsoft.
 I was the program manager in a small UK team.